The hard work of the beekeeping year is now behind us, but there are a few things to keep in mind as we slide into winter.

 Rain Cover

-It is a good idea to provide a rain cover for your hives, giving the bees at least a foot of space outside the entrance to allow for cleansing flights and help prevent dysentery during long rainy spells.
+It is a good idea to provide a rain cover for your hives, giving the bees at least a foot of space outside the entrance to allow for cleansing flights, prevent rain from entering the hive, and help prevent dysentery during long rainy spells.
 An oversized piece of particle board on top of your telescoping top weighted with a rock will work fine, but you can get creative with your rain cover too!

 Feeding